 serves the Auraria/Denver campus and the bookstore in the Education Building

-II South serves the Anschutz Campus.
+II South serves the CU Anschutz Medical Campus.

 University’s immunization policy outlines requirements for students on both the